 Two weeks later, he was gone too.
 Just like that.
 Like everything had been nothing.

 The bloody bruise continues to travel down my fingernail.
 It’s in the middle now.
 Probably won’t grow out completely for another six months or so.
 Until then, I’ll be reminded of the everything that was nothing every time I look at my right hand: the illusion of love; the promise of a shared life and happiness; the pain; the betrayal; the endless, meaningless apologies; the lies; the devaluation; the discards – the whole cycle of narcissistic abuse.

-I feel sorry for man who abused me; I loved him, and it’s hard for me to let that go.
-I also feel sorry for his current victim(s), and others who will likely follow.
+I feel sorry for the man who abused me; I loved him (or rather the person he initially presented himself to be), and it’s hard for me to let that go.
+I also feel sorry for his current and future victim(s).
 I pray they find the strength to break the cycle, to survive, and then to thrive, as I have and will.

 As for the the nail on the middle finger of my right hand, it will be as good as new one day in the not-too-distant future.
 The thought of that small bit of healing gives me hope.

 © 2020 Susan Macaulay.
 I invite you to share my poetry and posts widely, but please do not reprint, reblog or copy and paste them in their entirety without my permission.
 Thank you.